diagrams/diagrams-doc/doc/arrow.rst

 The shaft
 ----------

-The shaft of an arrow to be any arbitrary `Trail R2` in addition to a simple straight line.
-For example an arc will work makes a perfectly good shaft.
+The shaft of an arrow can be any arbitrary `Trail R2` in addition to a simple straight line.
+For example, an arc makes a perfectly good shaft.
 The length of the trail is irrelevant, as the arrow is scaled to connect the starting point and ending point regardless of the length of the shaft.
-Modifying our example with the following code will make the arrow shaft into an arc.
+Modifying our example with the following code will make the arrow shaft into an arc:

 .. class:: lhs